* COVID-19 Coronavirus Statement *

 Further information for artists-in-residence can be found here: Residency Updates

 We are continuing to accept applications for July – December 2020 on a rolling basis.

-Greywood Arts is a multi-disciplinary artist’s residency in Killeagh, East Cork.
-Artists and creatives in all disciplines are welcome to stay in self-catering accommodation and have access to workspace.
+We are a multi-disciplinary artist’s residency and community creativity hub in Killeagh, East Cork.
+Artists and creative makers come from all over the world to stay in self-catering accommodation and work on their individual projects.
 We have a movement studio, a visual arts studio, space for writers, and a library with a piano for musicians, as well as a large dining/meeting room.

 Greywood is at the foot of Glenbower Wood, a perfect spot for walks and contemplation.
 Located in the village centre, residents have easy access to shops and amenities.

 Built in 1767 by agents of an English landlord, the house later was used as an RIC barrack, which was burned out by the IRA in 1920.
 It subsequently became a sawmill, and later a guesthouse.
 The village is delighted to see the transformation of a prominent historic home that was on the verge of becoming derelict spring back to life again.